 Surface Mounted – For indoor mail delivery, such as apartment buildings and business complexes that have a lot of tenants, the commercial mailboxes can be surface mounted onto a wall.

-Recessed Mounted – If someone within the building will be in charge of distributing the mail from a private mailroom, such as in a university, college, or government building, buy commercial mailboxes that can be recessed into a wall with rear access from a secure room.
+Recessed Mounted – In some cases, someone within the building will be in charge of distributing the mail from a private mailroom.
+This is true of many universities, colleges, and government buildings.
+In these cases, buy commercial mailboxes that can be recessed into a wall with rear access from a secure room.

 Number of Tenant Doors – This may be the biggest question of all since the number of tenants will determine really what your commercial mailbox options are.
-Not only should you be aware of how many doors you will need, but also how much space you have to put that amount of doors in.
+Not only should you be aware of how many doors you will need, but also how much space you have to put the number of doors you need.

 Door Numbering or Engraving – Another thing to consider is the type of door numbering you would like to have.
 Buying commercial mailboxes with custom tenant door numbering is available, including adding address tags, or the numbering can be engraved into the doors.

 Door Sizes – With commercial mailboxes, there are a variety of door sizes and compartment configurations that will allow you to have total customization of your final product.
-Door sizes are important if the tenant receives a lot of magazines or small packages.
+Mailbox door sizes are important if the tenant receives a lot of magazines or small packages.

 We look forward to serving you.